How to Maximize ROI on Your Facebook & Twitter Campaigns

 Strategy + Analytics = Great Results

-Like everything you do, social media isn’t really worthwhile if you’re not tracking the progress.
+Like everything you do, social media marketing strategies aren't really worthwhile if you’re not tracking the progress.
 Is your strategy generating enough engagement?
 More followers?
 More fans?
 More shares/retweets?
-What time is your audience engaging the most?
+What time is your target audience engaging the most?
 How’s your traffic from your own social channels?

-There are a ton of things you can and should test when it comes to social media.
+There are a ton of things you can and should test when it comes to social media campaign.
 After all, you’re putting a lot of time into it (or should be!).

 The best way to go forward is to analyze where you are and figure out where you want to go from here.
 Take up one goal at a time on one specific channel (Facebook/Twitter/Pinterest etc.).
 And then run the tests.
-Find out what works best and repeat the process with refinements till you’ve perfected one particular mode that maximizes your efforts.
+Find out what works best and repeat the process with refinements till you’ve perfected one particular mode that maximizes your efforts and achieve social media ROI.

 Focus on Content + Engagement

-When it comes to social media, your focus should be on the content that you share, as well as social media engagement.
+When it comes to social media success, your focus should be on the content that you share, as well as social media engagement.
 If it’s performed in a high-quality manner and done naturally and genuinely, you’ll see quicker results.
 Don’t spam.
 Don’t overdo it.

-Optimize every step by measuring its reach and selecting the ones that are best suited.
+Optimize every step by measuring social media ROI and selecting the ones that are best suited.

 Author